Kyoto Outfit Inspo: What to Wear in Kyoto During Summer

 Maiden Skirts

 Pair them with a simple blouse or a fitted top to balance the bulkiness of the skirt while shaping a flattering silhouette.
-The layered design of maiden skirts adds movement and dimension to your outfit, making them both dynamic and practical for a day of wandering through Mt.
+The layered design adds movement and dimension to your outfit, making them both dynamic and practical for a day of wandering through Mt.
 Kurama.

 Simple Black Slip

-Dress it up with an abundance of accessories and sandals for an evening out, or keep it casual with a colorful bandana tied around your hair and sneakers on your feet during daytime activities—like exploring the red torii gates of Fushimi Inari!
+Dress it up with an abundance of accessories and sandals for an evening out, or keep it casual with a colorful head scarf and sneakers during daytime activities—like exploring the red torii gates of Fushimi Inari!

 Stylish Sneakers

-White sneakers are particularly popular in Japan, complementing a wide range of outfits and adding a clean, modern touch to your look.
-Whereas I’d go with a more striking colorway and structure in Tokyo, for a pair of Kyoto kicks you’re better off with a classic shape shaded in a simple palette.
+White sneakers are particularly popular in Japan, complementing a range of outfits with a clean, modern touch.
+While I’d go with a more striking colorway in Tokyo, for Kyoto kicks you’re better off with a classic shape in a simple palette.

 How I Styled Kyoto Outfits